Ulycodez/dataweb/README.md

 ULYESSES MEZA

 Title
-ESTORES
+Dataweb

 Description
-Estores is a database collection of multiple websites and holds customers  and the products they have purchased from the websites.
+Dataweb is a database collection of multiple websites and holds customers  and the products they have purchased from the websites.
 These are not actual products they sell but rather examples.

 API Reference Table of endpoint paths, methods, parameters The API i used for 'website' table is GET, POST, DELETE, AND PATCH.
 As well for customers GET.
 For 'website' the parameters include id, name, and niche.